jplasser/CNEP/README.md

 ## What is CNEP?
-CNEP is a variant of CLIP, the OpenAI model, and it operates on multimodal data, similar as CLIP, but on text and chart events data, rather than image/text-pairs.
+CNEP is a variant of CLIP, the OpenAI model, and it operates on multimodal data, similar to CLIP, but on text and chart events data, rather than image/text-pairs.

 CNEP has been trained on the MIMIC-III dataset.